 For Cartier, it all starts with the design.
 An uncompromising feature.
 The line is clean and precise.
 This radical design concept, implemented by one of the only Maisons capable of creating a unique collection of iconic watchmaking pieces, will become Cartier’s signature.

 Tank, Santos, Panthère or Ballon Bleu: instantly recognisable, these watches are based on four main principles of creation: the purity of the line, the accuracy of the shape, the precision of proportions, the precious details.

 The intelligence of their design places them seamlessly within their time as well as securing their future.
 They can all be reinvented and continue to inspire conversations: a boundless source of creative energy which Cartier dares to develop over time.

 In 1917, Louis Cartier took inspiration from the purity of the lines of the Tank watch to create a new watch shape.
 The two parallel brancards are an established signature of the Tank watch.
-Formal research made it possible to move from a square (the dial) to a rectangle (the bracelet).
 The secret lies in the balance between the lines and shapes, the volume and harmony that emanate from the design and lend the Tank its remarkable elegance.

 Santos de Cartier Watch

 In 1904, Louis Cartier granted the aviator Alberto Santos-Dumont's wish: to be able to tell the time while flying, without having to let go of the controls to check his pocket watch.
 Cartier broke ground by imagining a square watch in a world dominated by round ones, whose screws, traditionally hidden in watchmaking, are made visible on the bezel.
 Rounded edges, symmetrical bevels and curving horns that converge towards the bracelet.
 Original precision allows Cartier to rework the proportions of the Santos watch according to the times.